 5. Leaning Racks

 A freestanding rack offers a storage option without requiring power tools.
 Their slim, lightweight design makes it easy to move about the bathroom, which lets you make the most of any free space.
 As an added benefit, you can even fold a standing rack away when it isn't in use.

 Sometimes storage is about making the most of what you already have.
 Bathroom cupboards aren't just slots for toiletries and supplies; they make convenient storage options too.
 If your bathroom has cupboards installed, consider turning one of them into a storage space.
 Cupboards help store towels out of sight too!

 7. Wicker Floor Basket

 Another classic look, wicker baskets offer several benefits.
 Wicker is incredibly lightweight, but the woven pattern makes the basket durable.
 These baskets can be shifted into the smallest nooks in the bathroom depending on the size, and keep your floor space open.
 Few textures in décor look as good as wicker.
-If you’re looking for even more ways to beautify your bathroom, we have 15 small remodeling ideas just for you!
+If you’re looking for even more ways to beautify your bathroom, we have 15 small remodeling ideas

 8.Wire Floor Basket

 Wire baskets could be an alternative option if wicker doesn't fit your bathroom's overall style.
 They offer the same size and weight benefits as wicker, but their metal frames give off a more modern aesthetic.
 As an added perk, wire baskets with waterproof coating are resistant to the dampness that can fill a bathroom, meaning these baskets have a long lifespan.